vsmac/Filesystem/README.md

 step6: Add the following line to export the directory:

-  /mnt/nfs_share *(rw,sync,no_subtree_check)  note: Replace * with specific client IP(s) or CIDR ranges for better security
+  /mnt/nfs_share *(rw,sync,no_subtree_check)  NOTE: Replace * with specific client IP(s) or CIDR ranges for better security
-  rw: Stands for Read/Write.
+  rw: Stands for Read/Write
   sync: Requires changes to be written to the disk before they are applied.
-  No_subtree_check: Eliminates subtree checking.
+  No_subtree_check: Eliminates subtree checking

 step7: Apply the Configuration